VDA5050/VDA5050/VDA5050_EN.md

 There are at least the following participants for the operation of AGVs:

-- the operator of the AGV system provides basic information
+- The operator of the AGV system provides basic information
-- the master control organizes and manages the operation
+- The master control organizes and manages the operation
-- the AGV carries out the orders
+- The AGV carries out the orders

 Figure 2 describes the communication content during the operational phase.
 During implementation or modification, the AGV and master control are manually configured.